herambchaudhari4121/Firsttimeronly/README.md

 <img align='right' src="https://media.giphy.com/media/BemKqR9RDK4V2/giphy.gif" width="230">

-**This project was created for the coders who are new to open source and want to contribute.**
+**This project is created for the coders who are new to open source and want to contribute.**

 ## Welcome to the project